mjpritchard/test-decap-help/content/docs/data-transfer/gridftp-cert-based-auth.md

 to a remote destination, i.e. uploading data, since the commands all take the following general form:

+{{<command>}}
-    $ globus-url-copy [OPTIONS] source-uri desination-uri
+globus-url-copy [OPTIONS] source-uri desination-uri
+{{</command>}}

-You can use the above examples by replacing the local machine `gridftp- client.localsite.ac.uk` with one of the jasmin transfer hosts `xfer[12].jasmin.ac.uk` as a client, To do this, you first need to be logged in via SSH to one of these hosts and can initiate a transfer by invoking `globus-url-copy` in one of the ways above.
+You can use the above examples by replacing the local machine `gridftp-client.localsite.ac.uk` with one of the jasmin transfer hosts
+`xfer[12].jasmin.ac.uk` as a client, To do this, you first need to be logged in via SSH to one of these hosts and can initiate a transfer by invoking `globus-url-copy` in one of the ways above.

-  * For high-performance transfer (large volumes and/or longer distances, use `hpxfer[12].jasmin.ac.uk` for which you will need to be registered for the ["hpxfer"](https://accounts.jasmin.ac.uk/services/additional_services/hpxfer/) service. `hpxfer[12].jasmin.ac.uk` are also recommended for transfers to/from ARCHER2. `hpxfer2.jasmin.ac.uk` is tuned for very long path transfers (e.g. Western US or Australia/NZ)
+- For high-performance transfer (large volumes and/or longer distances), use `hpxfer[12].jasmin.ac.uk` for which you will need to have the {{<link "hpxfer-access-role">}}hpxfer access role{{</link>}}. `hpxfer[12].jasmin.ac.uk` are also recommended for transfers to/from ARCHER2 if initiated at the JASMIN end, but if you are initiating the transfer from the ARCHER2 end, you will need to connect to the JASMIN GridFTP server as described below, see also {{<link "transfers-from-archer2">}}{{</link>}}.
+- `hpxfer2.jasmin.ac.uk` is tuned for very long path transfers (e.g. Western US or Australia/NZ)
-  * For remote hosts using JASMIN's dedicated network links (Leeds, Met Office) use `xfer[12].jasmin.ac.uk` as the client (These are virtual machines so have limited performance, but your transfer will be over a dedicated network connection)
+- For remote hosts using JASMIN's dedicated network link (Met Office only) use `xfer[12].jasmin.ac.uk` as the client (These are virtual machines so have limited performance, but your transfer will be over a dedicated network connection)

 ## Connecting to the JASMIN GridFTP server

-In order to do transfer using a JASMIN host as the gridftp server (rather than client), you would need to interact with the JASMIN GridFTP server `gridftp1.jasmin.ac.uk`.
+In order to do a transfer using a JASMIN host as the gridftp server (rather than client), you would need to interact with the JASMIN GridFTP server `gridftp1.jasmin.ac.uk`.
 You cannot log in to this server directly via SSH: you only initiate GridFTP transfers to and from it from another client.